 Regular review and adjustment of your measurement framework ensures it remains relevant as AI search technology evolves and new platforms emerge.

-Search marketing success now depends on how well AI systems understand, reference, and present your content to users.
+The Search experience is changing fast and the marketing success now depends on how well AI systems understand, reference, and present your content to users.
 The most important metrics focus on citation frequency, AI Brand Visibility, and Share of Voice.

 To track your visibility in AI search effectively, tools like Superlines provide insights into where your brand appears in AI-generated answers and how to optimize for better performance.